Best financial advisors in Dubai & the UAE (and which to avoid)

 Best financial advisory companies in the UAE (shortlist to research)

 - Vault: Private wealth management company based in the UAE, great if you also value a digital experience.
 ADGM/FSRA registered, as "Vault Wealth Limited".
+It caters to high-net-worth clients (typically requires a $100,000 minimum), offering a digital platform alongside human advisory.
+Vault emphasizes transparency as a core value and reportedly has over $540 million in assets under management.

 Here’s a quick comparison based on online information: